connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

   "editor.defaultFormatter": "dbaeumer.vscode-eslint",
 ```

-You can either search for these setting by name in the VS Code Settings GUI, or directly paste the above code into your VS Code `**settings.JSON**` file.
-`editor.CodeActionsOnSave` will allows VS Code to use ESLint to re-format many of our code errors whenever we save a file.
+1. `editor.CodeActionsOnSave` lets VS Code use ESLint to automatically re-format many of our style issues whenever we save a file.
-`editor.defaultFormatter` sets the ESLint extension as our default formatter for all files in VS Code.
+1. `editor.defaultFormatter` sets the ESLint extension as our default formatter for all files in VS Code.

 If you want to explore all of the VS Code settings available for ESLint, check out the extension [documentation](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-**_You're finally done!_** You should now see ESLint highlighting any errors in your Javascript code files, and it should even fix a few simple style mistakes on save, such as single-quote vs. double-quote for strings.
-If you're not seeing any results, see the [notes](#checking-if-your-install-worked) below for some trouble-shooting tips.
+**_You're finally done!_** You should now see ESLint highlighting errors in your JS files, and it should even fix a few simple style mistakes on save, such as single v. double quote or missing semi-colons.
+If you're not seeing any of this, check the [notes](#checking-if-your-install-worked) below for some trouble-shooting tips.

 _...but wait._ What about Prettier?
-Well, that's where things get complicated.
-If you're happy with the error messages and auto-fixing we've enabled so far, feel free to stop here.
-However, if you want more powerful auto-formatting, including automatic line breaks for long lines (think lots of function parameters), then continue on to Step 3 below.
+This is where it can get a little more complicated.
+If you're happy with what we've enabled so far, feel free to stop here.
+You'll still have a working linter in VS Code.
+However, if you want more powerful auto-formatting, including automatic line breaks for long lines (think lots of function parameters), then continue to Step 3.

-## STEP 3: Install Prettier & Plugins
+## STEP 3: Prettier

+### Choosing a Prettier version
-Before we continue with our Prettier install, we have to decide _which_ Prettier we want to use.
+Before we continue, we have to decide _which_ Prettier we want to use.
 Let me explain:

 _**Prettier works magic.**_ It takes long lines, breaks them up logically, and re-formats all sorts of other little consistencies that crop up in our code over time.
 To do this efficiently, Prettier has [very few user-configurable options](https://prettier.io/docs/en/option-philosophy.html); most formatting decisions are hard-coded in.
-Unfortunately, one of these hard-coded decisions presents a major conflict with our chosen style guide: [where you place your operators around linebreaks](https://github.com/airbnb/javascript#control-statements).
+Unfortunately, one of these hard-coded decisions conflicts significantly with our chosen style guide: [where you place your operators around linebreaks](https://github.com/airbnb/javascript#control-statements).
 Prettier will always move your operators to the end of a line, while AirBnB prefers operators at the start of a newline.
 People seem to have [strong opinions](https://github.com/prettier/prettier/issues/3806) about this issue, and I've ultimately sided with the start-of-line AirBnB camp (cleaner git diffs, easier to read, etc).
-However, you can follow your own heart on this one.
+Before you continue, I suggest doing a little research and following your heart on this one.

+### Installing Prettier
-If you're fine with operators at the end of lines, continue with the normal Prettier install:
+_If you're fine with operators at the end of the line,_ continue with the normal Prettier install:

-`npm install --save-dev prettier`
+**$** `npm install --save-dev prettier`

-If you want your operators at the start of a newline, there's a [fork](https://github.com/btmills/prettier) for that!
-Choosing this route will require **one additional step** not needed for the normal version.
-To install the forked version of Prettier with leading operators, use this command _**instead**_:
+_If you want your operators at the start of a newline,_ there's a [fork for that](https://github.com/btmills/prettier)!
+Choosing the fork will require **one additional step** not needed for the normal version.
+To install the forked version of Prettier with leading operators, _**use this command instead:**_

-`npm install --save-dev @btmills/prettier`
+**$** `npm install --save-dev @btmills/prettier`

-Once you've installed your chosen version of Prettier, you can move on.
-All the commands that follow will be the same for either version, with the addition of one extra step (clearly marked below) if you chose the _@btmills_ fork.
+All the commands that follow will now be the same for both versions, with the additional step for the _@btmills_ fork clearly labeled just below.

-In order to integrate Prettier with our ESLint workflow, we need two more packages:
+### Installing integration packages
+Prettier is a standalone program, so we'll need two more packages to integrate it with ESLint:

+**$** `npm install --save-dev eslint-config-prettier eslint-plugin-prettier`

-`eslint-config-prettier` turns off all the ESLint rules covered by Prettier's auto-formatting.
+1. `eslint-config-prettier` turns off all the ESLint rules covered by Prettier's auto-formatting.
-`eslint-plugin-prettier` allows us to apply Prettier's fixes directly from within ESLint.
+1. `eslint-plugin-prettier` allows us to apply Prettier's fixes directly from within ESLint.
 More on this later.
 To install both packages:

-`npm install --save-dev eslint-config-prettier eslint-plugin-prettier`

 <details>
 <summary><em><b>IMPORTANT!
 If you chose @btmills/prettier...</b></em></summary>
-This is the "small additional step."
-We're going to make one edit to the contents of the <code>eslint-plugin-prettier</code> package we just installed.
+This is the "additional step."
+Since the forked package has a different name than the normal package, we need to make one edit to the contents of <code>eslint-plugin-prettier</code>.
 Follow these instructions step-by-step:
 <br>
 <ol>
   <li>
-    Open the <code>node_modules</code> folder in your current directory.
+    Open the <code><b>node_modules</b></code> folder found in your current directory.
   </li>
   <li>
-    Inside <code>node_modules</code>, find the folder named <code>eslint-plugin-prettier</code> and open it.
+    Inside <code><b>node_modules</b></code>, find the folder named <code><b>eslint-plugin-prettier</b></code> and open it.
   </li>
   <li>
-    Open the file named <code>eslint-plugin-prettier.js</code>.
+    Open the file named <code><b>eslint-plugin-prettier.js</b></code>.
   </li>
   <li>
     On (or near) line 168, find this code: <code>prettier = require('prettier');</code>.
 If you have trouble locating it, search for the phrase "expensive to load" which appears in the comment above our desired line.
   </li>
   <li>
-    Edit the file by changing the string 'prettier' inside <code>require('prettier')</code> to '@btmills/prettier'.
+    Edit the file by changing the string '<i>prettier</i>' inside <code>require('prettier')</code> to '<i>@btmills/prettier</i>'.
 When you're done, lines 166 to 169 should look like this:<br>
     <pre><code>
       if (!prettier) {
         // Prettier is expensive to load, so only load it if needed.